Signatures of alternating group actions with non-zero quotient genus: The case

-\begin{proof} By Theorem \ref{T:smallprimes} we assume $2 \nmid k$ and $3 \nmid k$ (this restriction will be used later in the proof).
+In Section \ref{S:compute} we generate specific examples for each $k$ with $6<n<40$ using computer programs.
+Thus we only need to prove the theorem for $n \geq 40$.
+By Theorem \ref{T:smallprimes} we assume $2 \nmid k$ and $3 \nmid k$ (this restriction will be used later in the proof).
 For $n$ odd and $n$ even, we need different cycle structures so we split the proof into two parts.

 First assume $n$ is odd.
 Fix an element $c \in A_n$ of order $k$.
-Apply Bertram's results to write $c$ as the product of two $\ell$-cycles of lengths $n-4$.
+Apply Bertram's constructions to write $c$ as the product of two $\ell$-cycles of lengths $n-4$.
 (Note that $n-4>3n/4$ whenever $n>16$.)

 Transitivity follows from Lemma \ref{L:transitive} if we can show that the two $\ell$-cycles have full support between them.
 To guarantee full support, we study the construction of the $\ell$-cycles from \cite{Bertram}.
-Bertram's work guarantees $\ell$-cycles of length $\lfloor \frac{3n}{4} \rfloor$, and those $\ell$-cycles can be extended by adding the values of $\text{Supp}^c(c)$.
+Bertram's work guarantees $\ell$-cycles of length $\lfloor \frac{3n}{4} \rfloor$, and those $\ell$-cycles can be extended by adding the points of $\text{Supp}^c(c)$.
 Once we have done so, we guarantee full support between the two $\ell$-cycles.
-And so we just need to confirm that we can add all the values of the complement before $\ell$ is larger than $n-4$.
+And so we just need to confirm that we can add all the points of the complement before $\ell$ is larger than $n-4$.
 By Lemma \ref{lem-support}, we can guarantee $\text{Supp}(c) \geq \frac{2n}{3}$.
 We also know that $nc(c)$ (the number of nontrivial cycles) is at most $n/5$ (since $2 \nmid k$ and $3\nmid k$).
 Putting that together we need to ensure